Syracuse Dog Training

 David WilbertOwner/Head Trainer

 While living in Denver, Dave rescued his chocolate lab Maddi.
-After obtaining mediocre results with other dog training systems and frustrated that Maddi could not be trusted off leash or around other dogs, he knew there must be an answer to his “problems.”
-Although Maddi had been labeled by other dog trainers as “unsociable” and was told she should be kept away from other dogs, Dave’s answer came with a FREE demonstration with Anthony and the Sit Means Sit dog training system.
+After obtaining mediocre results with other obedience training systems and frustrated that Maddi could not be trusted off leash or around other dogs, he knew there must be an answer to his “problems.”
+Although Maddi had been labeled by other dog trainers as “unsociable” and was told she should be kept away from other dogs, Dave’s answer came with a FREE demonstration with Anthony and the Sit Means Sit system.

 Within minutes, Maddi was off leash and under control around multiple dogs and other distractions.
 Not only was Maddi under control around severe distractions, but her confidence went through the roof.
 Maddi went from a timid, and at times, fear aggressive dog, to a happy, confident, and trustworthy dog.
 “After training with Sit Means Sit, I was able to realize Maddi’s as well as my full potential.
 She was able to go hiking, snowshoeing, boating, and much more with me!
-The only frustration I have with the Sit Means Sit dog training system is that I didn’t start earlier.”
+The only frustration I have with the Sit Means Sit system is that I didn’t start earlier.”

 Since the demo in 2009, Dave and Maddi haven’t looked back.